MCP Server

 Tools

-All three tools are annotated readOnlyHint: true and openWorldHint: true per the MCP 2025-06-18 spec.
+All four tools are annotated readOnlyHint: true and openWorldHint: true per the MCP 2025-06-18 spec.
 Clients that auto-approve trusted read-only tools call them without a per-request confirmation modal.

 foura_single